suryaatm21/job-tracker/README.md

 # Internship Listing Bot

-A Telegram bot that notifies you when new internship listings are added to the `listings.json` file in a target GitHub repository.
+A Telegram bot that notifies you when new internship listings are added to the `listings.json` file in a target GitHub repository with Github Actions running at a set interval of time.

 ## Features
 - Sends a Telegram DM when `listings.json` changes.